sorah/envchain/README.md

 If you're doing so, __that's a risk.__ In such environment, malicious scripts can get credentials via environment variable.
 Easy to steal!

-`envchain` allows you to secure credential environment variables using OS X keychain, and set to environment variables as you called explicitly.
+`envchain` allows you to secure credential environment variables using OS X keychain, and set to environment variables only when you called explicitly.

 Don't give any credentials implicitly!